Skip to content

 Here are the options that can be passed to the shadowJar:

---no-enable-relocation Disables option --enable-relocation
+--no-enable-auto-relocation Disables option --enable-auto-relocation.

---no-minimize-jar Disables option --minimize-jar
+--no-minimize-jar Disables option --minimize-jar.

---rerun Causes the task to be re-run even if up-to-date
+--rerun Causes the task to be re-run even if up-to-date.

 Also, you can view more information about the ShadowJar task by running the following command: